eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 In the payload above, some properties are meta-data that's independent of whether the Provider extends any Data Offers to the Consumer.

 - The `@id` is the identifier for this catalog.
-As the catalog is created dynamically, the id is a UUIDv regenerated for each request to the Provider's catalog.
+As the catalog is created dynamically, the id is a UUID regenerated for each request to the Provider's catalog.
 - `dcat:service` holds data about the Provider's connector that the Consumer's connector communicated with.
 - `edc:participantId` signifies the BPN of the Provider.
 This is specific to the EDC and not mandated by the DSP-spec.